OpenDriveLab/Birds-eye-view-Perception/docs/data_preparation.md

 ### Waymo mini dataset
 We also provide a mini Waymo dataset in Kitti format which includes 1/5 Waymo v1.3 dataset.
-You can download the Waymo mini dataset from xxx and extract the data following the [folder structure](#structure).
+You can download the Waymo mini dataset from [Google Drive](https://drive.google.com/drive/folders/1CPbAzr4l4lhf2URHovXsP7JDNRIdxTGV?usp=sharing) and extract the data following the [folder structure](#structure).

 ## Pretrained Model

-Download pretrained model from xxx.
+Download pretrained model from [here](https://github.com/zhiqi-li/storage/releases/download/v1.0/r101_dcn_fcos3d_pretrain.pth).

 ## <div id='structure'>Folder Structure</div>
 The folder structure should like this.